 A Water Sprite is a very common freshwater aquarium plant, and is almost always available in local pet stores and chain stores.
-A Water Sprite can be sold under different names including: Water Fern, Indian Fern and Indian Water Fern.
+Often, Water Sprite can be sold under different names including: Water Fern, Indian Fern and Indian Water Fern.
 A Water Sprite plant is one of the more versatile aquarium plants around.
 A Water Sprite Plant can thrive either planted in substrate or left floating in the water.

 Water Sprite Plant: Leaves, Stems & Roots